- Our Youth Beginning Program

 - Junior Karate

-- What equipment is necessary to participate in the Discovery Program?
+- What equipment is necessary to participate

 - Common Questions

-The Discovery Series is a comprehensive program that addresses mental and physical development, social skills, manners, and etiquette.
+Our Novice Youth Program is a comprehensive program that addresses mental and physical development, social skills, manners, and etiquette.

 By introducing many topics and quickly moving from topic to topic, the Sensei (teacher) engages the child for increased learning.

-A proper balance of content, structure and humor are the most effective means to teach children.
+A proper balance of content, structure, and humor are the most effective means to teach children.
 If the child enjoys the content, the child will learn well.
 With structure, the child will learn in an orderly manner.
 With humor, the child remains mentally alert.

 Scottsdale Martial Arts Center uses a stripe and belt color system to motivate students to move to the next level.
-Students are rewarded a stripe when small, attainable goals are reached.

-What is taught in the Discovery Series?
+What is taught in our Youth Programs

-The mental areas of development are: self-esteem, confidence, emotional control, mental focusing, memorization, conflict resolution, stress reduction, patience, and much more.
+The mental areas of development are self-esteem, confidence, emotional control, mental focusing, memorization, conflict resolution, stress reduction, patience, and much more.

 The physical skills that are developed are strength, speed, agility, coordination, balance, flexibility, and cardiovascular development.
-An overall healthy life-style is also encouraged.
+An overall healthy lifestyle is also encouraged.

 How does a student move through the program?